 Rachel believes she was also targeted by a powerful left-wing attorney who sits on the Bar’s Board of Governors and was Bar president at the time the complaint started against her, Ed Novak.
 The article she wrote for Fox News destroyed work he had done defending a young man accused of downloading nine images of child porn.
 In her article, Alexander explained how there was no way a virus could have downloaded the child porn, then burned it to a CD that was sitting on his shelf.
 The young man’s family hired a PR firm to put up a website defending him and attacking her former boss Thomas, and made an appearance on the TV show 20/20 to further attack Thomas.
 Five years later, the young man’s father filed a lengthy bar complaint against Rachel over the article, that was very well-written going over all the ethical rules.
 Rachel believes Novak ghostwrote it for him — can’t stop tormenting her years later.

 What happened to Rachel could happen to any of us.
 Rachel supported her ex-husband’s four teenagers (no child support) for much of the six years they were together, and the stress finally destroyed her marriage.
 She has over $75,000 in student loans she cannot make payments on currently.
 She had been making payments of $700/mth on her student loans and would have paid them all off by 2013 if this hadn’t destroyed her finances, reputation and ability to make a living.
 She lost her home to foreclosure in 2012.
-We will keep this page updated with news of Rachel’s fight to get her bar license back, other articles she writes about conservatives targeted through the legal system, and her lawsuits.
+She now continues to write about other conservatives targeted through the legal system, becoming a specialist on the subject.